Mercier, Montreal: Transportation

 Mercier is served by the Assomption, Cadillac, Langelier, Radisson and Honoré-Beaugrand stations of the Green line.
 Assomption, Cadillac and Langelier stations are in Mercier-Ouest, whereas Radisson and Honoré-Beaugrand stations are in Mercier-Est. All of the stations mentioned above, except for Assomption, are located along Rue Sherbrooke Est.

 Autoroute 25 cuts through Mercier, leading to the Louis-Hippolyte Lafontaine Tunnel.

 Its main arteries running east to west are Rue Notre-Dame, Avenue Pierre De Coubertin, Rue Hochelaga and Rue Sherbrooke.

 Politics

 Mercier is in the federal ridings of Hochelaga, Honoré-Mercier and La Pointe-de-l'Île.

 Provincially it's located in the ridings of Bourget (renamed to Camille-Laurin in 2022) and Anjou-Louis-Riel.

-At the Montreal city council it's represented in the municipal electoral districts of Maisonneuve–Longue-Pointe, Louis-Riel and Tétreautville.
+At the Montreal city council it's represented in the municipal electoral districts of Maisonneuve–Longue-Pointe, Louis-Riel and Tétreaultville.

 Education

 The Commission scolaire de Montréal (CSDM) operates French-language public schools.